AdderSR: Towards Energy Efficient Image Super-Resolution: AdderNet for Image Super-Resolution

 where $\mathbf{I_y}$ is the observation data, \ie, the low-resolution image, and $\mathbf{I_x}$ is the desired high-resolution image, $\mathcal{R}(\cdot)$ denotes the used priori such as smooth and additive noise, $\lambda$ is the tradeoff parameter.

-To further improve the visual quality of deep learning models, VDSR~\cite{kim2016accurate}, EDSR~\cite{lim2017enhanced} and RDN~\cite{zhang2018residual} are designed using very deep convolutional networks.
+Recently, Dong \etal~\cite{dong2014learning} first introduced deep learning method to super-resolution and achieved much better performance than traditional methods.
 Along with the improvement of super-resolution performance, the parameters and computations of SR networks grew rapidly, which seriously limited the efficiency of model executing on mobile devices.
 Hence, another research direction is to deploy efficient SR networks.
-Quantization, knowledge distillation, efficient operator designing and neural architecture search (NAS) have been explored to exploit efficient and accurate SR model.
+Quantization, knowledge distillation, efficient operator designing and NAS have been explored to exploit efficient and accurate SR model.
 However, energy consumptions required by these portable SISR models are still much expensive for real-world mobile devices.

 Distinguish to the existing model compression techniques such as pruning and quantization, Chen \etal~\cite{chen2019addernet} presented a fundamentally different way to reduce the energy consumption by replacing multiplication by cheap addition.
 AdderNet with the same architecture as that of ResNet-50 obtains a 91.7\% top-5 accuracy while eliminating massive multiplications.
-For the parameters \wrt the filters $\mathbf{W} \in \mathbb{R}^{k\times k\times c_{in}\times c_{out}}$ in an arbitrary layer in AdderNet, where $k$ is the size of kernel, $c_{in}$ and $c_{out}$ are the number of input channels and output channels, respectively.
+For the parameters \wrt the filters $\mathbf{W} \in \mathbb{R}^{k\times k\times c_{in}\times c_{out}}$ in an arbitrary layer in AdderNets, where $k$ is the size of kernel, $c_{in}$ and $c_{out}$ are the number of input channels and output channels, respectively.
 Denote the input feature as $\mathbf{X}\in \mathbb{R}^{h\times w \times c_{in}}$, where $w$ and $h$ are the width and height of the input feature, respectively.
 The original adder operation is:

-where $|\cdot|$ is the absolute value function.
+where $|\cdot|$ is the absolute value function. $m$ and $n$ denote the spatial location of features. $q$ is the index of output channels.
 Although Eq.~\ref{AdderEquation} shows comparable performance on image classification tasks, the SISR problem defined in Eq.~\ref{SrEquation} is quite different to the conventional recognition task.
 For example, we need to ensure that the output results maintain the original texture in $\mathbf{X}(\ie,\mathbf{I_y})$, which cannot be easily learned by Eq.~\ref{AdderEquation}.
-Therefore, we should design a new framework of AdderNet for constructing energy-efficient SISR models.
+Therefore, we should design a new framework of AdderNet for energy-efficient SISR models.